mars0i/majure/README.md

 compilation process is required.
 See notes in that directory and in doc.

-#### 3opt6:

-Non-working experiments with methods other than gen-class.

 #### 3opt7:

 Experiments using something other than gen-class for the Student class.